-Section 1: In general, the official rule books as published by the National Federation of State High School Associations (NFHS) shall be used in PAA sponsored sports.
-Additional rules/requirements for individual sports shall be found in the individual sports section of this handbook.
+Section 1: In general, the official rule books as published by the National Federation of State High School Associations (NFHS), United States Golf Association (USGA), or United States Soccer (US Soccer) shall be used in PAA sponsored sports.
+Additional rules/requirements for individual sports shall be found in the individual sports section of thishandbook.